mohamedmohsenofficial/re-anki/README.md

 Because your brain is wired for it.Traditional Anki templates are functional but ignore decades of cognitive science research.

-# 🖌️ What Makes The Spark Collection Revolutionary?
+# What Makes The Spark Collection Revolutionary 🖌️?

 🧠 Scientifically-Optimized Design
 Our templates aren't just pretty—they're neurologically optimized.
 The color palette, animations, and typography are all designed to reduce cognitive load and enhance focus, based on established research.